 Basilica of the Sacred Heart of Jesus , 927 Park Ave., is one of the oldest in central New York and features Gothic architecture, stained glass windows by the Keck studio, a papal chair and fixtures of oak, marble and bronze; phone (315) 422-2343.

 ShoppingDowntown Syracuse offers the historic Armory Square District, with quaint shops and restaurants.
-Destiny USA, off I-81 exit 23, features more than 170 stores and shops including JCPenney, Macy's and Lord & Taylor as well as cinemas and restaurants.
+Destiny USA, off I-81 exit 23, features dozens of services and stores, such as Apple and Macy's, as well as children's activities, cinemas and restaurants.

-Two major shopping malls serve Syracuse's outlying suburbs.
-Great Northern Mall, at the intersection of SRs 481 and 31 in Clay, has Dick's Sporting Goods, Sears, specialty shops, cinemas and a food court.
-Shoppingtown Mall, on E. Erie Boulevard in De Witt, has more than 100 stores including Sears.
-Towne Center at Fayetteville, at the intersection of SR 5, E. Genesee and N. Burdick streets in Fayetteville, features Kohl's and a variety of specialty stores and eateries.
+Towne Center at Fayetteville, at the intersection of SR 5, E. Genesee and N. Burdick streets in nearby Fayetteville, features Kohl's and a variety of specialty stores and eateries.